bmaupin/micro-civ-4/docs/comparison.md

 #### Map sizes

 One of the most impactful differences in regards to the length of Polytopia games is map sizes.
-Maps range from 11 by 11 to 30 by 30 tiles, all of which have fewer total tiles than even the smallest map in Civilization IV (the duel-size map).
+Maps range from 11 by 11 to 30 by 30 tiles, all of which have fewer total tiles than even the smallest map in Civ 4 (the duel-size map).

 #### Resources